microsoft/pxt-arcade/docs/test/skillmap/balloon/balloon2a.md

 **Win your game!**

-Open the game bigger game window and press the (A) button or **space bar** as fast as you can.
+Click the resize icon next to the game window to try your game in full-screen.

+Press the (A) button or **space bar** as fast as you can.
 Can you get the balloon to reach the line before time runs out?

 ~hint Why does this work? 💡